chmykh/apl-life/README.md

 : bind  { w xt -- xt' }  here w , xt bind-addr ;
 ```
 `bind-addr` binds function to a provided memory cell.

 `bind` allocates a memory cell and writes an initial value here, then bounds.

+In the example below, we create a cell with a value "223" in it, then bind a function `1+` to it.
+The new function, referenced by `xt`, will increment the value in the cell every time it is called.
 ```
 		Create tmp 223 ,
 		tmp ' 1+ bind-addr  Constant xt